mstubner/CBE3300B-Project/README.md

 ### Chronoamperometry and the Cottrell Equation

-This project uses **chronoamperometry**: the potential is stepped to a fixed value and the current is measured over time.
-Under ideal diffusion-controlled conditions, the time-dependent response follows the **Cottrell equation**:
+This project uses chronoamperometry, meaning the potential is stepped to a fixed value and the current is measured over time.
+Under ideal diffusion-controlled conditions, the time-dependent response follows the Cottrell equation which is shown below:

 $$i(t) = \frac{nFAC\sqrt{D}}{\sqrt{\pi t}}$$